aissam-out/prisoner-s-dilemma/README.md

 ## IMPORTANT!

-The directory [extra_assets/](extra_assets/) contains images used by other applications that are online.
+:warning: The directory [extra_assets/](extra_assets/) contains images used by other applications that are online.

 DO NOT DELETE THEM!